 Employees of another government entity, acting within their scope of employment, may ride in CSI vehicles.
 The use of College vehicles by other government entities is evaluated on a case by case basis by the Vice President of Finance and Administration, Executive Vice President or President.

 Family members of College employees are not allowed to ride in College vehicles.
 In the event an employee wishes to take a family member or non-CSI employee with them on an official College trip, they should get permission from their supervisor to take their own personal vehicle and request mileage reimbursement.

 This Policy applies to athletic department personnel and CSI employees that receive a courtesy vehicle from a corporate sponsor of CSI.

 - All vehicles and vehicle assignments must be approved by the Director of Athletics or applicable department head and the College President.

 - Vehicles will be assigned to a designated departmental employee.

-- All employees designated by the director of athletics or applicable department head will acquire the proper lease agreements from the corporate sponsor.
-The Business Office will forward a copy of any documentation to the maintenance department who will properly register the vehicle with the State of Idaho and obtain license plates.
-The courtesy vehicle will then be added to the College insurance policy by the business office.
+- All employees designated by the Directors of athletics or applicable department head will acquire the proper lease agreements from the corporate sponsor.
+The Business Office will forward a copy of any documentation to the Maintenance Department who will properly register the vehicle with the State of Idaho and obtain license plates.
+The courtesy vehicle will then be added to the College insurance policy by the Business Office.
 Only CSI designated employees shall be insured by CSI to drive the vehicle.
-CSI’s insurance policy will cover all passengers.
+CSI's insurance policy will cover all passengers.

 - Travel reimbursements will be made for necessary trips using the vehicle.
 Vehicle mileage reimbursement will not be paid but fuel expenses incurred as a result of trips on official CSI business may be submitted for reimbursement.